usaid-cs/yesterday-i-learned/geography.md

+- [Levant](https://en.wikipedia.org/wiki/Levant) (le-VANT) is a place, where Israel and Syria are today, roughly.
 - Antarctica can be a desert because there can be [places where rain falls every two million years](https://en.wikipedia.org/wiki/McMurdo_Dry_Valleys), like the McMurdo Dry Valleys.
 - A [billabong](https://en.wikipedia.org/wiki/Billabong) is an Australian oxbow lake.
 - The closest Taiwanese territory to China is actually [Kinmen County](https://en.wikipedia.org/wiki/Kinmen), something like 2km away from [Xiamen](https://en.wikipedia.org/wiki/Xiamen).
 The two sides "artilleried" each other (in a friendly manner) from 1958 to 1978, and stil make [knives](https://en.wikipedia.org/wiki/Kinmen_knife) with the shells today.